esphome/esphome-docs/guides/automations.rst

 ---------------------------

 Using this action you can manually call the ``start_poller()`` method of a component.

+After this action the component will refresh at the original update_interval rate

 This will allow the component to resume automatic update at the defined interval.